FraAmato/FraAmato.github.io/_pages/research.md

   <h2>🔬 My Research Focus</h2>
   <p>My research focuses on <strong>clustering longitudinal mixed-type data</strong> for modeling longitudinal surveys.
 I develop statistical methods that can handle the complexity of real-world data that evolves over time and contains different types of variables (continuous, ordinal, categorical).
 My work has applications in healthcare, social sciences, and survey research, particularly in understanding behavioral patterns and policy impacts over time.</p>

-  <p>I'm currently completing my PhD in Applied Mathematics at Université Lyon 2 under the supervision of <strong>Julien Jacques</strong> and <strong>Isabelle Prim-Allaz</strong>, with thesis defense scheduled for May 2025.</p>
+  <p>I completed my PhD in Applied Mathematics at Université Lyon 2 under the supervision of <strong>Julien Jacques</strong> and <strong>Isabelle Prim-Allaz</strong>, with my thesis defended in May 2025.</p>
 </div>

 <div class="research-interests">